fstnetwork/module-api/Workshop/engine/getAllUser.md

   ```

-- **permission**
+- Parameter
   - `role`
     - 0: Master (Master CANNOT be created by API.)
     - 1: Issuer
     - 2: End User

+- Permission
-  - Master and Issuer have permission to use this API.
+  - Master and Issuer have permission to use this API